 During your interview, be prepared to mention the specific janitorial skills that you can offer an employer.
-These might include administrative skills like record keeping, scheduling, and supply ordering, mechanical skills such as carpentry, painting, and plumbing, and basic cleaning skills like mopping, waxing, chemical use, and waste disposal.
+These might include administrative skills like record keeping, scheduling, and supply ordering.
+Other important skills may include mechanical skills such as carpentry, painting, and plumbing.
+Be sure to point out not only the basic cleaning skills like mopping, waxing, and vacuuming you may have but include more advanced sanitization, steam, and chemical use, and waste disposal experience.

-Employers will also want to know if you have good interpersonal skills such as oral communications, customer relations, and teamwork.
+Employers will also want to know if you have good interpersonal skills such as oral communication, customer relations, and teamwork.